muratk3n/thirdwave/en/tweets/2019/week29.md

 has a game theoretic model which has insane prediction accuract on group decisions (e.g. who will India elect as the PM?
 Will NK come to piece table, etc).
 When he put the algo up for competition against IR analysts, he saw some ppl consistenly tied the machine.
-So some ppl have an internal machinery for socdyn prediction.
+So they had that internal machinery for socdyn prediction.

 *2019-7-16 12:11:42*